logdna/logdna-agent-v2/docs/REGEX.md

 ## Social Security numbers

-Redact social security numbers with dashes, spaces or all the digits together.
+Redact Social Security Numbers with dashes, spaces or all the digits together.

 ```yaml
     - env: